jjhenkel/lsee/README.md

-# lse
+# lsee

-lsee - a lightweight symbolic execution engine written in OCaml
+lsee - a lightweight symbolic execution engine written in OCaml.